 As technology progresses, the more it is integrated into our daily lives.
 As you are reading this blog you are more than likely surrounded by technology such as laptops, tablets and mobile phones, and that's just the obvious ones.
 “Alexa, turn it up …” or “Siri call …” is becoming a more normal interruption during more and more conversations.

-Like I said, technology is everywhere.
-With this comes huge opportunity for marketers, as it allows for marketing messages to be spread over various channels thus improving your users’ journey.
-This strategy is known as omni-channel marketing.
+As I said, technology is everywhere.
+With this comes a huge opportunity for marketers, as it allows for marketing messages to be spread over various channels thus improving your users’ journey.
+This strategy is known as omnichannel marketing.

 For example, receiving an email after subscribing to a blog regarding the topic you were reading about, and then being shown ads online mirroring that topic.
 This consistency of messaging based on your users’ own personal choice is much more effective.